Clarifying information

 - If a response is required, prepare a memorandum to the Board of Appeals and include:

-- The appellant's name and the docket number,
+- The appellant's name and the docket number.

 - Argument which supports the finding in the initial decision.

-- Ensure the response is sent to Board of Appeals and all other parties within the stated deadlines.
+- Ensure the response is sent to the Board of Appeals and all other parties within the stated deadlines.

 - Receipt of review decision: